jbrage/IonTracks/README.md

 Christensen, Jeppe Brage _et al_ (2020) Mapping initial and general recombination in scanning proton pencil beams _Phys.
 Med.
 Biol._ **65** 115003
 https://iopscience.iop.org/article/10.1088/1361-6560/ab8579

-#### Photon and electron beams:
+#### Validation of recombination in electron and photon beams:

-_IonTracks_ is validated against the Boag theory (the basis of the Two-voltage method) for photon and electron beams with uniform charge carrier densities
+_IonTracks_ is validated against the Boag theory (the basis of the Two-voltage method) for photon and electron beams with uniform charge carrier densities, see ```documentation```.

 ## Calculation of recombination losses